‘And after drawing comes composition. A well-composed painting is half done’

 The importance that was once placed on the edges of the page, the ‘wholeness’ of the piece are disregarded in favor of singular objects, and the representation of these objects as accurately and as detailed as you can possibly make them.

-The prize is no longer for composition, a 10 year old doesn’t care, the focus is on accuracy and realism especially ‘hard things to draw’ like hands or faces.
-But the ultimate goal, the real award winner is this….If you can draw a crumbled can of Coke realistically you are king of the art room.
+The prize is no longer for composition, a 10-year-old doesn’t care, the focus is on accuracy and realism especially ‘hard things to draw’ like hands or faces.
+But the ultimate goal, the real award winner is this….If you can draw a crumpled can of Coke realistically you are king of the art room.

 The simplest way to start